influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/istio-libsonnet/docs/1.10/networking/v1alpha3/destinationRule.md

 withMaxConnections(maxConnections)
 ```

-Maximum number of HTTP1 /TCP connections to a destination host.
+"Maximum number of HTTP1 /TCP connections to a destination host."

 ## obj spec.trafficPolicy.connectionPool.tcp.tcpKeepalive

-If set then set SO_KEEPALIVE on the socket to enable TCP Keepalives.
+"If set then set SO_KEEPALIVE on the socket to enable TCP Keepalives."

 ### fn spec.trafficPolicy.connectionPool.tcp.tcpKeepalive.withInterval